AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/microsoft-dynamics-365-modules.md

 ### Make an API Call {#make-an-api-call}

-This action module lets you make a custom authenticated call to the Microsoft Dynamics 365 API.
-This way, you can create a data flow automation that can't be accomplished by the other Microsoft Dynamics 365 modules.
+This action module lets you make a custom authenticated call to the [!DNL Microsoft Dynamics 365] API.
+This way, you can create a data flow automation that can't be accomplished by the other [!DNL Microsoft Dynamics 365] modules.

 The module returns information about the status code, headers, and body.
 You can map this information in subsequent modules in the scenario.

-To learn more, see the Microsoft documentation about using the Dynamics 365 Customer Engagement Web API.
+To learn more, see the [!DNL Microsoft] documentation about using the [!DNL Dynamics] 365 Customer Engagement Web API.

 When you are configuring this module, the following fields display.